AlexJF12/kanagawa-site/index.md

 Yep!
 I've created a sample based on Florida's 22nd State House District.
 The PDF file is based on real voter and donor data, but only on a sample of 1000 voters.
 In addition, I've modified the CSV files of the voter file and donor file with fake names and other information, but the columns are the same.

 <a href="https://github.com/AlexJF12/kanagawa-site/blob/6d5b2966812ca3f3b57deb27727bebe99eb76c7c/assets/sample_kanagawa_output_fl_house_22.zip" download>Download Sample</a>

-## What will this cost me?

-The price depends on the size of the district you are interested in.
-That being said, I can work with your budget.
-This project is still in beta and I want to hear feedback.

 ## How do I get in touch with you?